haanhvu/SoulMusic/README.md

 Currently, the app is only distributed on Github Releases.
 Distribution on other platforms is in plan.

-Most APIs the app uses have limited quota usages.
-Higher quota usages are being requested.
-In the mean time, please pardon if you happen to use the app when some quota has run out.
-It will return error messages in that case.
+Most APIs the app uses have limited usage quotas.
+Higher usage quotas are being requested.
+In the mean time, please pardon if you happen to use the app when some quota limit has been hit.
+It will return error messages in those cases.

 Plan for new features and releases: To be updated.